 He has lived in Israel since 1984 with his wife Naomi and 5 children.

-Mrs. Natalie Menaged is the Director of Recruitment for The Israel Experience, as well as Israel Advocacy coordinator and Men’s Campus Em Bayit.
-Natalie was formerly the National Director, and Director of Education, at Hasbara Fellowships, a branch of Aish HaTorah dedicated to educating, training and inspiring students to stand up for Israel on university campuses.
+Mrs. Natalie Menaged is the Director of Recruitment & Admissions for The Israel Experience.
+Natalie was formerly the National Director at Hasbara Fellowships, a branch of Aish HaTorah dedicated to educating, training and inspiring students to stand up for Israel on university campuses.
 Natalie was the founder and president of Gators for Israel at the University of Florida, where she studied political science and religion.
 Natalie also studied at Shearim seminary in Jerusalem for two years.
-Most importantly, Natalie is mother to three energetic daughters who love Israel XP students!
+Most importantly, Natalie is mother to four energetic children who love Israel XP students!

 Mrs. Alyta Pitaru, Director of Administration, was born in Petach Tikva Israel, raised in an English speaking household by parents who emigrated from England.
 She did her national service as a Coordinator of a Bnei Akiva branch in Moshav Netzer Hazahi in Gush Katif.
 She attended Bar Ilan University earning a BA in Land of Israel Studies and Jewish History.
 Alyta has been the director of administration for overseas students at Bar Ilan university since 1997.